arafatm/arafatm.github.io/_articles/games/swtor/readme.md

 the encrypted maintenance tunnel schematics hidden inside Reki’s abandoned house.
 Unfortunately, his house is locked.
 Disable the power relays in Mannett Point to gain access to Reki’s house.
+- Syreena is being hassled by thugs.
+Killed them.

 Deadly Delivery: Viidu needs time to decode the separatists’ data you’ve retrieved.
 While he tries to locate Skavak, you’ll have to keep Rogan the